 People under 18 have human rights.
 Experiencing that all starts in the way that we are treated in childhood, and the way we learn to be with and treat others and our environment.

 In order to bring our Guiding Principles to life, they need to be embodied by the Facilitators, and modelled to and by the community.
-They are also brought to life through the Meetings.
+They are also brought to life through the meetings.
 The meeting happens at the beginning and end of each day.
 Each meeting is chaired by a member of the community who has done the Chair training (anyone that wants to can train to be a Chair).

 The opening meeting starts with a reminder of the rules of the meeting, which are the agreements we have made to help the Chair be able to do their job and for the meeting to run well for everyone.
 Then there is a Check-in, where each person has the chance to share how they are doing that day, their news, things that they might be looking forward to (you can pass if you don't want to Check In).
 Then there is the Hands and Plans section, where we share the plans for the day, and make any changes to the plan that we need.
 We also use this part of the meeting to solve problems and make decisions together, and make risk management agreements if we need them.

 In the closing meeting we remind ourselves of the rules again, then have a Check Out (how was your day?), and the Hands and Plans section is used to hear what people want to do next time, and create the next plan.
 You can watch the video above to see our meeting in action and hear more about it!